Rising to 6,463 feet as Sedonaβs second-highest peak, Bear Mountain is a challenging yet rewarding hike. It is named the toughest hike in Sedona. π§

 The parking lot is shared with another well-traveled trail, so arriving early is key to securing a spot and avoiding the midday heat.

-Bear Mountain in Sedona: Trail Stats + Map
+Bear Mountain in Sedona: Trail Stats and Map

 Bear Mountain Trail Stats